Plantar Warts: The Things You Need To Know

 Who gets them?

 Plantar warts can develop in anyone but are most commonly seen in children, teenagers, and young adults.
-It is possible to develop some immunity to warts over a period of time but most people are susceptible.
+It is possible to develop some immunity to warts over a period of time but most people are susceptible at some time during their life.

 Are they contagious?